Large deviations for Independent Metropolis Hastings and Metropolis-adjusted Langevin algorithm

 \section{Introduction}

 Markov chain Monte Carlo (MCMC) methods have become ubiquitous across scientific disciplines as the standard tool for sampling from a given probability distribution.
-This is an essential problem in a range of different areas, from machine learning, to computational chemistry, to ecology, and MCMC methods are now integral in these areas and beyond.

 The canonical MCMC method, and the central building block for many of the modern methods now being used, is the Metropolis-Hastings (MH) algorithm \cite{metropolis1953equation, hastings1970monte}; for formulations on more general state spaces, see, e.g., \cite{Tierney98, G-HKM23}.
 Examples of some of the most popular methods built on the Metropolis-Hastings algorithm are the Independent Metropolis-Hastings (IMH) algorithm \cite{Tie94, robert2004monte}, the Random Walk Metropolis (RWM) algorithm \cite{mengersen1996rates} and the Metropolis-adjusted Langevin algorithm (MALA) \cite{besag1994comments, roberts1996exponential, roberts1998optimal}.
-In principle, any MCMC method can be used to sample from essentially any target measure $\pi$, by generating an ergodic Markov chain $\{ X \} _{i \geq 0}$ with $\pi$ as stationary measure.
-However, for many $\pi$, using a standard method, such as Metropolis-Hastings, can come with slow convergence and/or great computational cost for a desired accuracy.
-Performance analysis of MCMC methods has therefore become an important topic at the intersection of applied probability and (computational) statistics.